klauso/PLT2013/homework/hw02/README.md

+This directory contains sample solutions to [hw02.md](hw02.md).
+If you find problems, you are welcome to send <a href="mailto:day@informatik.uni-marbug.de">me</a> a bug report by email.

-The sample solutions demonstrate my style of implementing a language.
+These sample solutions demonstrate my style of implementing a language.
 In particular, I distinguish between _normalization_ and _evaluation_ and are in favor of the former.
 Please think twice before you follow.  ;)